nicoidominguez/nicoidominguez.github.io/_pages/resources.md

 ## Lectures

-Here I'll put the materials from the lecture I've designed to teach Machine Learing at Universidad de Piura (Peru).
+Here I'll put the materials from the lecture I've designed to teach Introduction to Data Science and Machine Learing with Python at Universidad de Piura, Peru (_forthcoming 2023-II_).